dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/transfer_attribute.rst

 ==========

 Domain
-   Domain that the attribute is transferred from, or in other words, the attribute domain used to evaluate the *Attribute* input.
-For example, it is possible to transfer a point attribute from one geometry to the face domain of another geometry.
+   The :ref:`attribute domain <attribute-domains>` that the attribute is transferred from, or in other words, the domain used to evaluate the *Attribute* input.
+For example, it is possible to transfer data from the faces of one geometry to the points of another.

 Mapping
    How elements from the destination geometry are mapped to the output.